-We help you to develop life long self-sustainable tools to continue your journey long after you begin
+We help you to develop life long self-sustainable tools to continue your journey of healing and thriving

-Browse and explore our retreat options to find one that excites you and suits your needs. workshops retreats
+Browse and explore our retreat and workshop options to find one that excites you and suits your needs.

 We offer a unique, intensive, spiritual exploration opportunity.
 We hold our gatherings in places where you can immerse yourself in the beauty of nature to connect with it and to the deeper parts of you that long to be felt and heard in a retreat setting.
 We offer delicious food and free time for you to be creative on your own and explore the outdoors at your own pace.